Skip to main content

 3

-Run Consolidate (Get the Scaffold)
+Run Promote (Get the Scaffold)

-kernle consolidate
+kernle promote

 This outputs a reflection scaffold — a structured prompt showing: